 Deadlines & Award Amounts

 The application for your term abroad will become available after the current deadline has passed.
-(For example, if you are studying abroad in Spring, you cannot apply until after the Fall scholarship deadline).
+For example, if you are studying abroad in spring, you cannot apply until after the deadline for fall programs.

 |Winter Break 2021-22